 Sometimes, your bladder doesn’t move urine out of your body quickly enough.
 This can happen even with a catheter.
 Retained urine is more likely to grow bacteria.
 Infection risk increases the longer urine stays in your bladder.
 Your doctor may recommend an imaging test of your bladder, such as an ultrasound scan, to see if you’re retaining urine.

 Prompt treatment of a CAUTI is essential.
 An untreated UTI can lead to a more serious kidney infection.
 In addition, people with catheters may already have conditions that compromise their immune systems.
 Fighting off a CAUTI can cause further immune system stress.
 This makes you more vulnerable to future infections.

 CAUTIs tend to be more resistant to treatment than other UTIs.
 This is true in general for hospital-acquired infections.
 CAUTIs are dangerous because they can lead to severe kidney infections.
 This makes prompt diagnosis and treatment vital for your long-term health.

 Your doctor will likely prescribe antibiotics to kill off any harmful bacteria.
 In most cases, these will be oral antibiotics.
 You may be given antibiotics intravenously in the case of a severe infection.
 If the infection causes bladder spasms, your doctor may prescribe an anti-spasmodic to lessen bladder pain.

 Increasing your fluid intake can also help you feel better by flushing bacteria from your urinary system.
 Certain fluids should be avoided.
 These include:

 CAUTIs are one of the most common hospital-related infections.
 Therefore, many healthcare organizations place great emphasis on prevention.

-Doctors should carefully consider whether a catheter is necessary.
-They should also remove a necessary catheter as soon as possible.
+Your doctor will carefully consider whether a catheter is necessary.
+They’ll also remove a necessary catheter as soon as possible.